How do You Lower Stress and Stay Calm in Turbulent Times? What are the best ways to lower stress?

 There are also times when you may feel excessively stressed out and anxious.
-This may be a sign that you have some level of an anxiety disorder.
+This may be a sign that you have some level of anxiety disorder.
 If one or more of the following examples are a regular occurrence in your life, you should consult a professional for help.

 Examples of an anxiety disorder